brettauc/Pyviz-homework/README.md

 In this final section, you will read in neighborhood location data and build an interactive map with the average prices per neighborhood.
 Use a scatter mapbox object from plotly express to create the visualization.
 Remember, you will need your mapbox API key for this.

-Remember that in order to create maps visualizations using Plotly Express, you will need to create an account at [mapbox](https://www.mapbox.com/) and [create an access token](https://docs.mapbox.com/help/how-mapbox-works/access-tokens/#creating-and-managing-access-tokens).

   ![neighborhood-map.png](Images/neighborhood-map.png)

 ### Dashboard